jbakse/site_builder/docs/shaders/index.md

 ### Multi-Thread CPU

 Modern CPUs can do more than one thing at a time.
-Many CPUs have several cores, and the cores can process multiple threads simultaniously.
+Many CPUs have several cores, and the cores can process multiple threads simultaneously.

 ![cpu](figures/Multi_CPU_1.svg)

+This allows CPUs to run multiple applications at once, but can't always speed up a single application if it doesn't parallelize well.
 When problems don't parallelize well, threads often have to wait on data from other threads.

 ![cpu](figures/Multi_CPU_2.svg)